tech-med/medlearnity.com/src/content/wpPages/pages/student-testimonials/index.md

 description: 'We’ve helped over 500 students prepare for their highstakes medical exams.
 See what they have to say!'
 ---

 ## We’ve helped over 500 students prepare for their high-stakes medical exams.
-See what they have to say!
+See what they have to say

-\[trustindex data-widget-id=17b22dd384af608b8d663bffb0d\]
+\

 #### More than willing to go out of his way to help me succeed on ABIM